machal/cssmine-content/css3-box-sizing.md

 box-model.

 You will learn why developers who make fluid layouts just love the `box-sizing: border-box` property.
-And you will also learn why people who hate math live it.
+And you will also learn why people who hate math love it.
 Just go on.

 Syntax